 Most trips have two leaders: The Classical Pursuits trip host and discussion leader, and the local guide (or guides, for some multi-destination trips).
 We sometimes have specialized museum or walking guides, depending on the destination.
 And we often bring in local members of the community for informal talks and presentations.
 Each leader is selected because of a combination of skill and collegiality.

 How are flight arrangements made?

-Classical Pursuits has learned through experience that a great many of its travelers are not interested in group flights.
+Classical Pursuits has learned through experience that many travelers are not interested in group flights.
 First, they come from all over North America and do not wish to find their way to designated departure points.
 Further, many wish to extend their stay, either at the beginning or the end.
-And, of course, there are the proverbial “points” that people wish to use.
+And, of course, there are the proverbial points or miles people wish to use.
 For all of these reasons, we do not offer group flights.
-But Worldwide Quest is happy to book your flight from wherever you live for the dates you prefer.
+But Worldwide Quest is happy to help you book your flight from wherever you live for the dates you prefer.

 I have another question.

 For further information contact us at 647-846-3422 or 1-844-378-2869, or email email@example.com.
 To register for a trip, please contact Worldwide Quest at 1-800-387-1483.